Meituan-AutoML/MobileVLM/mobilellama/sft/MobileLLaMA_SFT.md

 ## Dataset
 We use the sft dataset in Vicuna fromat can be download from link: [ShareGPT_Vicuna_dataset](https://huggingface.co/datasets/Aeala/ShareGPT_Vicuna_unfiltered), and follow the steps:
 1. download the [json](https://huggingface.co/datasets/Aeala/ShareGPT_Vicuna_unfiltered/blob/main/ShareGPT_V4.3_unfiltered_cleaned_split.json) file to local data path.
-2. white the correct "--data_path" in the training script.
+2. write the correct "--data_path" in your SFT training scripts.

 ## 💎 Training
 Our training process can be reproduced by runing the scrips: